Vireak-Sok/Github-beginner-tutorial/GitHub CLI/Tutorial.md

 ```
 git clone https://github.com/Vireak-Sok/Github-beginner-tutorial.git
 ```
-where `this-is-you` is your GitHub username.
+where `Vireak-Sok` is your GitHub username.
 Here you're copying the contents of the first-contributions repository in GitHub to your computer.

 ### Create a branch